lorinbaum/lorinbaum.github.io/posts/Inbox.md

 There isn't anything but the present.
 The symbols of the past and future are superficial. it does not matter if I become terminally ill, am tortured, amount material wealth, receive social approval. there is only a naked person, the spirits and opportunity.

-tinygrad should not be exclusively about implementing the latest techniques to become an acceptable deep learning framework.
 Elegance through open selection, trial of characters through risk, competition. exploration of the depths through implementing increasingly complete capacity.
-If I am not scared of tinygrad, what is even the purpose of dealing with it?
+If I am not scared of the product, what is even the purpose of dealing with it?
-Integration into silicon is the next frontier.
-Uncover the poetry inherent in computing?

-I don't know how to translate from these words to action, there are bridges to be built.

 ## cyberspace